 Is morning wood a sign of high testosterone?

 Morning wood isn’t usually a sign of high testosterone.
-It’s something most men get and it’s probably something that happens to keep our penises healthy, rather than a sign that you’ve got high levels of testosterone.
-If you stop getting morning wood it could be a sign you have low testosterone or another medical issue that interferes with erections.
+It’s something most men get, and it’s probably something that happens to keep our penises healthy, rather than a sign that you’ve got high levels of testosterone.
+If you stop getting morning wood, it could be a sign you have low testosterone though, or another medical issue that interferes with erections.

-Why is the lack of morning wood a bad sign?
+Why is a lack of morning wood a bad sign?

 A lack of wood in the morning could be a bad sign because morning wood can be used as a measure of a man’s health.